A variational quantum algorithm for the Feynman-Kac formula: Introduction

 Recent research on the suitability of quantum computers for solving differential equations has grown substantially due to the promise of efficiency and speed-up brought by solving these problems quantum mechanically.
 In \cite[$\mathsection$I]{gonzalezconde2021pricing}, the link between the Feynman-Kac formula and stochastic processes is pointed out but not further developed.
 Similarly, on \cite[$\mathsection$II]{santosh}, a remark about a `deep' connection between the heat equation and stochastic processes is made.
 In \cite[$\mathsection$2.1]{fontanela2021quantum}, Feynman-Kac formula is invoked to transform the price of a European call option from a conditional expectation value to the solution of the Wick-rotated Schr\"{o}dinger equation through a particular Hamiltonian.
 Furthermore, in \cite{stochastic}, the connection between trinomial trees for random walks, SDEs, and the Fokker-Planck equation, is established but the full picture of generalizing to the Feynman-Kac formula is not developed.
 In this paper, we will explore the advantages of entirely \textsl{transitioning} from an SDE to a PDE by not relying on a random-walk tree or other kinds of discrete probabilistic structures.

-An alternative approach to estimate properties of stochastic processes is by leveraging Quantum Amplitude Estimation (QAE) \cite{brassardqae} and its variants \cite{montanaromontecarlo, suzukiqae, 2021npjQI...7...52G}, which can achieve a quadratic speed-up over classical Monte Carlo simulation.
+An alternative approach to estimate properties of stochastic processes is by leveraging Quantum Amplitude Estimation (QAE) \cite{brassard_qae} and its variants \cite{montanaromontecarlo, suzukiqae, 2021npjQI...7...52G}, which can achieve a quadratic speed-up over classical Monte Carlo simulation.
 In contrast to classical Monte Carlo simulation, all possible paths of a (discretized) stochastic process are modelled in a single quantum state in superposition.
 In other words, a set of qubits is prepared such that measuring their state would result in sampling from the distribution of the stochastic process of interest.
-Although preparing such states is in principle always possible for reasonable stochastic processes \cite{PhysRevApplied.15.034027}, efficient realization of this method demands a careful analysis \cite{ibmoption, woerner2019quantumrisk, 9259208, Chakrabarti2021thresholdquantum} and may not always result in a practical quantum advantage.
+Although preparing such states is in principle always possible for reasonable stochastic processes \cite{PhysRevApplied.15.034027}, efficient realization of this method demands a careful analysis \cite{ibmoption, woerner_2019_quantum_risk, 9259208, Chakrabarti2021thresholdquantum} and may not always result in a practical quantum advantage.
 Once such a state is prepared, QAE can be used to evaluate different (path-dependent) objective functions.
+In \cite{An2021quantumaccelerated}, a similar connection between SDEs and PDEs is developed focused on Monte Carlo methods rather than variational methods associated to PDEs.

 In most of the existing literature on option pricing for equities using quantum computers, e.g. \cite{ibmoption, montecarloxanadu}, however, an SDE is tacitly solved, namely the so-called Geometric Brownian motion $dX_t = \mu X_t dt + \sigma X_t dW_t$, where $\mu$ and $\sigma$ are constants known as drift and volatility respectively, and $W_t$ is the Brownian motion.
 Once this SDE is solved and shown to be $X_t = X_0 e^{(\mu-\sigma^2/2)t + \sigma(W_t-W_0)}$ with $X_0>0$, which produces a log-normal distribution, then the pricing of a particular security begins by applying QAE.
 However, this SDE is one of the simplest and one of the few that can be solved analytically.
 For the most part SDEs rarely admit analytical solutions \cite{oksendal, mitsde} and are usually dealt with numerically with large amounts of classical resources.
 Here we bypass this problem by not solving the SDE and instead simulating an associated -- and deterministic -- PDE for the calculations of the conditional expectations of the stochastic process $X_t$.